 Replacing Old Cabinets

 If you have old, worn metal or wooden cabinets, a thorough cleaning and a fresh coat of paint isn’t going to do the trick.
 It may even be less expensive to replace them than to do a complete restoration.
+If you think replacing them is better, you can opt for assembled cabinets so you can save more time and money than hiring a contractor.

 You may like your current cabinets but don’t like the way they’re organized in your kitchen.
 For example, if your current kitchen doesn’t accommodate a pantry, you can consider changing the location of your cabinets in order to add a pantry.
 Before, deciding on a layout for your kitchen, you should contact a home improvement professional to see if it makes senses and is feasible.